The Guidance Tag

 - The reviewer looks for a

-What GuidanceProcessor does
+What GuidanceProcessor does for users

-Scans the project structure
+Scans the right area

-Supports multi-module projects
+Handles multi-module projects carefully

-Uses file-type aware reviewers
+Uses file-type-aware reviewers

 Examples include: